danort92/Image-Editor/README.md

 ## Image Editor

 Program that works as editor of images.
-The program follows the following steps:
+The program follows these steps:

 * _The path of a .jpg/.png image must be given (an error is reaised if it does not exist);_